Find a charging point in our area and tell us if we need more

 Charging at home

-Currently, you are only able to install a domestic charge point at your home if you have dedicated off-street parking within the curtilage of the property and you own the area where the car is parked.
+If you have dedicated off-street parking within the curtilage of your property and you own the area where the car is parked, then you can install a domestic charge point at your home under permitted development rights,

-Around 25% of the UK’s population does not have dedicated off-street parking and we are aware that electric vehicle ownership and home charging are a challenge for these residents.
-We're awaiting advice from the government on how this situation can be addressed.
-In the meantime, we're looking at opportunities to make this easier for residents and roll out charge points in local charging hubs.
+It is estimated that 30-40% of the UK’s population does not have dedicated off-street parking and we are aware that electric vehicle ownership and home charging are a challenge for these residents.
+The majority of our focus in delivering charge point infrastructure is to provide access to charging for these residents.

-One of these opportunities is our pilot scheme featuring the Gul-e cable channel.
+As part of solving this problem, we have been installing charge points in car parks and parking areas to provide local charging hubs and will continue to do so through the coming years.
+In addition, we have progressed two pilot schemes of pavement cable channels.
 We do not support the trailing of cables across the footway or public highway due to the safety risk this presents.
 You would be liable for any criminal or civil proceedings if your cable causes an accident.

 There are websites and apps available, such as JustPark and Co Charger, that aim to bridge the gap for those who cannot charge at home.
-These platforms enable people with EV chargers at home to share them with neighbours and other local residents.
+These platforms enable people with EV charger points at home to share them with neighbours and other local residents.

 If you rent